The easiest way to write about the Shalva Band is the worst one.

 You call them inspiring, say they prove that disability is no barrier to joy, and leave the reader with a tidy glow.
 The archived AmazingJews post mostly took that route.

-It is not wrong, exactly.
-It is just incomplete.
-Shalva Band became important not because they fit the genre of uplifting story, but because they disrupted it.
+It is incomplete.
+Shalva Band became important because they disrupted the usual uplifting-story genre.
 They insisted on being musicians first and symbols second, even while inevitably becoming both.

 That is why the band belongs in a rebuilt content library.